mohAhanin/mohAhanin/README.md

 - 👋 Hi, I’m @mohAhanin, studying computer engineering at Shiraz University of Technology
-- 👀 I’m interested in Data Science and Machine Learning
+- 👀 I’m interested in Data Science and human-ai interaction
 - 🌱 I’m currently learning ML algorithms such as linear regression
 - 💞️ I’m looking to collaborate on simple data science projects
 - 📫 You can reach me via